project-curio/curio-web/docs/seed_data_acquisition.md

 Why this matters: Step 8 only processes rows that already exist in `ingested_institutions_raw`.
 If a fetcher failed silently, you’ll catch it here and can rerun the affected source before moving on.

-> Google Places returns 20 records per page (maximum ~60 per place type).
+— Google Places returns 20 records per page (maximum ~60 per place type).
 The helper now follows `next_page_token` pointers with the required 2-second delay so nothing is missed.
 If you still need more coverage, expand the `place_type` list or increase the `radius` and rerun this step.
 >
 > **Heads-up:** the delete step above removes all previous raw rows for the listed source codes.
 If you need an archival copy, export the table before running this script.

+> ✅ **Expected Outcome:** The Colab log should report how many rows were written for each source, and Supabase — Table Editor — `ingested_institutions_raw` should display roughly the same number of new rows.
+> 🎯 You’ve completed this stage successfully — move on to the next section when you’re ready.

+> 💾 **Tip:** In Colab, go to **Runtime — Save a copy in Drive** after a successful scrape.
+This preserves your current notebook state so you can resume later without rerunning all previous cells.

 ---

 ## 8. Push Cleaned Candidates to Google Sheets

+Now that Supabase holds the raw data, this step transforms it into a simple review sheet—turning complex API output into a clear checklist for people to approve.

+**What this does:** Prepares a clean, human-readable sheet of candidates for reviewers.

 With raw rows in Supabase, the next step is to prep them for human review.

+You’re now ready to push the cleaned and validated raw rows into Sheets for human review.

 Add a **new Colab code cell**, paste the block below, and run it once per ingestion cycle.
 The script:

 1. Downloads every row from `public.ingested_institutions_raw` (1,000 at a time so Colab stays stable).
 2. Groups potential duplicates into “buckets” via normalized names and addresses.